jiazhen-code/PhD/README.md

 ## Image Download

-+ VHE-base, VHE-iac, and VHE-icc use COCO 2014 images (including both train and val).
++ PhD-base, PhD-iac, and PhD-icc use COCO 2014 images (including both train and val).
 You can directly download the images from the [COCO website](https://cocodataset.org/#download).

-+ VHE-ccs uses our AI-generated images.
++ PhD-ccs uses our AI-generated images.
 You can download it into `CCS_images` from the following links: [Google Drive](https://drive.google.com/file/d/1qYW6TfW-C8qz_9gXOpw2BwE-2DyN9NP-/view?usp=drive_link).

 ## Data Organization